shabin5785/Golang_notes/Go_2.md

 for uint8, and emphasizes that the value is a pie ce of raw dat a rat her than a small numeric quantity.

+-Final ly, there is an unsig ned integer typ e **uintptr**, whose width is not specified but is sufficient to hold all the bits of a pointer value.
+The uintptr type is used only for low-le vel prog ramming,

+-Regardless of their size, int, uint, and uintptr are dif ferent typ es from their explicitly size d siblings. **Thus int is not the same typ e as int32, even if the natural size of integers is 32 bits**, and an explicit conversion is required to use an int value where an int32 is needed, and vice versa.